NotCapengeR/ShowHiddenChannelsReturns/README.md

 and follow the short instructions below.

 ## Installation ##
-1) Close Discord.
-2) Download and extract the files.
+1) Download and extract the files.
-3) Replace «0BDFDB.data.json» from your plugin folder by «0BDFDB.data.json» downloaded from here.
-4) Put «ShowHiddenChannels.plugin.js» to your plugin folder.
+2) Put «ShowHiddenChannelsReturns.plugin.js» to your plugin folder.
-5) Run Discord.
+3) Run Discord.
-6) ???
+4) ???
-7) **Profit!!!**
+5) **Profit!!!**

+UPD: NOW DON'T NEED TO REPLACE «OBDFDB.plugin.js»!!!